News Vietnam | 26 March 2023

 VIETNAM: US consulate visit to two churches blocked by local authorities

-Show: true / Country: Vietnam / Vietnam
+Show: false / Country: Vietnam /

 In Vietnam's central highlands, several churches were banned from operating causing difficulties among the believers as they were constantly being monitored.
 This report reached the United States Consulate, so they sent two staff and a Vietnamese interpreter, to find out if there were human rights violations or issues on religious freedom.
 However, they were forced to leave without speaking with the believers from the two churches that they visited because they were blocked by local authorities including local police and villagers.
 Even after the representative from the local authorities said that they do not obstruct or persecute the church, still the consular officers were not allowed to contact the church members.